dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Tracking-your-marketing-campaigns.md

 In the analysis phase, we can then look this creative id up via the AdWords API, to retrieve the actual ad contents displayed.

 ## Next steps

+Hopefully setting up other marketing channels to include the query parameters necessary to do campaign tracking with SnowPlow should be straightforward, and work in a similar fashion to AdWords.

 Finished setting up the [Javascript tracker] (javascript-tracker-setup)?
 Then you are ready to [setup EmrEtlRunner] (Setting-up-SnowPlow#wiki-step3).